gc-ohds/expenditure_forecast/readme.md

 # OHB Simulation Model

-A simulation model for Ontario Health Benefits enrollment and expenditure forecasting.
+A simulation model for Oral Health Benefits enrollment and expenditure forecasting.

 ## Overview